Crozzers/RestoreWindowPos/README.md

 * Snapshots taken every 5 seconds (will change to something longer in the future)
 * Can detect monitors being connected/disconnected
 * Can restore most windows to their original sizes and positions
+* Can restore snapped windows

 ## TODO

-* Restoring snapped windows to their positions correctly
 * Creating rules for matching window names
+* Test on Windows 11
+* Create installer to run as a service on startup